-UCM Cloud is powered by Cisco’s Unified Communications Manager (UCM) collaboration technology and is hosted in Cisco’s data centers across the globe.
-This next-generation platform will enable the VA ABC staff to make meaningful connections—via voice and video calling, messaging, and mobility—anytime, anywhere, and on any device.
+UCM Cloud is powered by Cisco’s Unified Communications Manager (UCM) collaboration technology and this next-generation platform will enable the {{ customer }} staff to make meaningful connections via voice and video calling, messaging, and mobility—anytime, anywhere, and on any device.
 It does this with Cisco's integrated collaboration infrastructure for voice and video calling, messaging, and mobility.
 It also provides reliable, secure, scalable, and manageable call control and session management.
 Specific features of the platform include:

-Unified Communications: UCM Cloud will enable the VA ABC to consolidate and integrate its existing communications infrastructure, enable its community to communicate simply using IP telephony, high-definition video, unified messaging, and Instant Message and Presence.
+Unified Communications: UCM Cloud will enable the {{ customer }} to consolidate and integrate its existing communications infrastructure, enable its community to communicate simply using IP telephony, high-definition video, unified messaging, and Instant Message and Presence.

-Enhanced Mobility: UCM Cloud will enable the VA ABC to transform its work and learning spaces so that staff can do their work wherever they are or need to be.
+Enhanced Mobility: UCM Cloud will enable the {{ customer }} to transform its work and learning spaces so that staff can do their work wherever they are or need to be.

-Scalable: UCM Cloud is a solution that will enable to VA ABC to scale to meet growth, so that as the needs of VA ABC change and technological innovation progress, VA ABC can keep pace easily and cost effectively.
+Scalable: UCM Cloud is a solution that will enable to {{ customer }} to scale to meet growth, so that as the needs of {{ customer }} change and technological innovation progress, {{ customer }} can keep pace easily and cost effectively.

 Open and Interoperable: UCM Cloud supports industry standards, a wide range of gateways, and the broadest ecosystem of third-party integrations and solutions in the industry.
-This flexibility will enable the VA ABC to avoid vendor lock-in and ensure that your community enjoys rich collaboration with anyone, anywhere.
+This flexibility will enable the {{ customer }} to avoid vendor lock-in and ensure that your community enjoys rich collaboration with anyone, anywhere.

 Secure and Compliant: UCM Cloud supports the latest authentication, encryption, and communication protocols.
 It complies with key industry certifications and secures data and communications.